guiaamaral/guiaamaral.github.io/README.md

 # Website Performance Optimization portfolio project

+#### Instructions

+To run the portfolio website download the repository and open index.html in your browser.
+To view the pizza website access the project "Cam's Pizzeria" listed on portfolio homepage or open views/pizza.html.

+Alternatively, you can view online just [clicking here](https://guiaamaral.github.io/udacity-mobile-portfolio/).

 #### Optimize PageSpeed Insights score for index.html
 1. Minimized and inlined styles from `style.css`
 2. Define `media="print"` for `print.css`